grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 ## Introduction

-Grafana’s new [unified alerting system](TK) represents a powerful new approach to identifying when something is wrong or needs attention.
-Many Grafana users have their data stored in InfluxDB.
+Grafana’s new [unified alerting system](TK) represents a powerful new approach to systems observability and incident response management.
+While the alerting platform is perhaps best known for it's strong integrations with Prometheus, the system works with numerous popular datasource including InfluxDB.
 Originally, InfluxDB used [InfluxQL](TK) as the query language, but beginning with v1.8, the company introduced [Flux](TK), an open source functional data scripting language designed for querying, analyzing, and acting on data.
 Flux unifies code for querying, processing, writing, and acting on data into a single syntax.
 The language is designed to be usable, readable, flexible, composable, testable, contributable, and shareable.

-Better bridge here.

-With the formalities out of the way, let’s dive into some examples…
+In this tutorial we will learn how to create Grafana alerts using InfluxDB and the newer Flux query language.
+We will cover five common scenarios from the most basic to the most complex.
+Together, these five scenarios will provide an excellent guide for almost any type of alerting query that you wish to create using Grafana and Flux.

 ## Example 1: How to Create a Grafana Alert When a Value is Above or Below a Set Threshold